cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 [^1]: No, this post is not about whether staying in academia after a getting a PhD in Computer Science is a good decision or not.
 But let me know in the comments below if you want me to write a post about it.

-[^2]: Good technical communication is a skill you have supposedly acquired during your PhD studies.
+[^2]: Good technical communication is a skill you have ~~supposedly~~ acquired during your PhD studies.

+[^3]: Work contracts in academia are typically short-term.
+Even talented Assistant Professors should often self-found themselves through public research grants.